In the past, securing your web browsing history may have indicated that you were overly paranoid.

 - Strong server relay methods

 - Allows websites to know that you're using Tor

-Epic is one of the best secure browser platforms that reduces its feature list to provide some of the most extensive security options available to web users.
-The browser is based on Chromium (a Google-funded project).
+Epic is one of the best secure browser platforms - by reducing its feature list it provides some of the most extensive security options available to web users.
+This browser is based on Chromium (a Google-funded project).

 And while many of the world's largest browsers claim to have a 'private browsing mode,' few truly follow up on this promise.